Deatho0ne/IdleChampScripts/README.md

 ### Idle Champion Scripts and stuff
 ## General Info
-These are scripts to get you along your way in the happy way in the world of Idle Champions.
+These are scripts to help you in Idle Champions.
 Scripts by Deatho0ne and others on https://discord.gg/idlechampions.
 Please do not bug the others mentioned for help with these scripts.
 Other discord members and I shall help you only in #scripting, if we feel inclined to do so.
 There is a good chance someone will help you, since we were most likely in your shoes at one point.

 ## Basic Scripts and other helpers
 ### GeneralLeveling.ahk